 What is Coil Split?

 Coil splitting only applies to humbucker pickups.
-Humbuckers use two coils and magnets of opposite polarity to cancel hum and produce a high output.
-To split a humbucker is to cut out one coil from the circuit, leaving only a single coil to work its magic – just like you’d hear from your run-of-the-mill Strat or Tele.
+Humbuckers consist of two coils and magnets of opposite polarity in order to cancel hum and produce a guitar signal.
+To split a humbucker is to cut out one coil from the circuit, leaving a single coil to work its magic – just like you’d hear from your standard Strat or Tele.

 Why would you want to split the coils of your pickup?
-Sometimes it’s just a bit of tonal relief from the thick low-end nature of humbuckers.
+Humbuckers produce a very different tone to single coils.
+They sound thicker, smoother and warmer, with single coils pretty much sounding the polar opposite.
+It’s good to have the choice of both pickups styles.
 Single coils are arguably richer in character and dynamism, sitting in a more prominent position on the frequency spectrum.
-They’re ideal for more nuanced playing or soulful leads – whatever adjective takes your fancy.
+They’re ideal for more nuanced playing or soulful leads – and who wouldn’t want that given the chance?